Bonnie Garland murder case: Judicial proceedings

 Herrin was arrested.
 A group led by members of the clergy of Yale's Catholic Church campaigned to have Herrin released on bail.
 They raised bail money and wrote letters attesting to Herrin's "good character" to the trial judge.
 Impressed by the campaign, the judge released Herrin into the care of the Christian Brothers in Albany.
 While he was awaiting trial, he attended classes at the State University of New York under an alias.
 Judge Richard J. Daronco presided over the highly publicized trial at the Westchester County Courthouse in White Plains.
 Richard Herrin was convicted of first-degree manslaughter, rather than second degree murder and was sentenced to the maximum penalty under the law.
 He served 17 years in state prison at the Wende Correctional Facility in Alden, New York, and was released on January 12, 1995.

+Herrin was born to an Irish father and a Mexican mother in an ethnic minority community in Los Angeles.
+It was assumed that he was admitted to Yale through affirmative action, leading to the media designation of his trial as the "affirmative action murder trial".

 Critics charged that the sentence was the result of the Yale community and, in particular, the Catholic chaplaincy uniting to support Herrin by portraying him as the victim of his upbringing in a minority neighborhood barrio in Los Angeles.
-The Garland case foreshadowed others in which the circumstances of the killing were muddied by the personalities of the victim and accused, such as the Preppie Murder case, in which Jack Litman, Herrin's lawyer, represented the defendant.